channingwalton/typeclassopedia/docs/index.md

 1.  the method now returns a type that represents the optional nature of the returned value, no more `null`!
 2.  the comment has gone.
 It is not needed anymore because the method signature is sufficient.

-Now we have another problem, how do we work with the result?
+We now have another problem: how do we work with an Option?
 We certainly don't want to explicitly detect whether the result is a *Some* or *None* everytime by pattern matching or other means.

 Instead, we can add a method to Option that enables a function to be applied to the value.
 Traditionally, that method is called *map*.

 ``` scala
   trait Option[+A] {